The Hornstein Jewish Professional Leadership Program

 Residence Requirement

-The in-person residence requirement is 4.5 semesters of full-time study or the equivalent thereof in part-time study.
+The in-person residence requirement is 4 semesters of full-time study or the equivalent thereof in part-time study.
+Students do field work between their first and second academic year but no required course work.

-Dual-degree students must meet the MBA second-year Team Consulting Project requirement and will generally focus on a Jewish community-related management challenge.
-TCP advisors will include one Heller and one Hornstein faculty member.
+Dual-degree Hornstein MA/MBA students must meet the second-year Team Consulting Project (TCP) requirement (HRNS 390a) for 4 credits, and will generally focus on a Jewish community-related management challenge.
+TCP advisors will include, but are not limited to, a Hornstein faculty member.

 Supervised Professional Field Experience